Staying Dry and Warm in the New Year

 I choose camouflage because of photography, but you have different colors or patterns to choose from:

-Black and Teal boot:
+Black and Cerulean boot:

 The durable quality of these boots adds weight, so I don’t recommend them for long hikes.
 However, for short hikes or various activities in wet conditions, they are a wise choice.
 I’ve had mine for three years and they are holding up perfectly.